InformaticsMatters/squonk/StructureDatabases.md

 * CHEMCENTRAL_SCHEMA - the postgres schema to use (default: vendordbs)
 * CHEMCENTRAL_TABLE - the name of the main database table (default value for each loader e.g. the Chemspace loader uses a table name of chemspace)
 * CHEMCENTRAL_LOADER_FILE - the file name containing the data to load (default value for each loader e.g. the Chemspace loader uses a default of /rdkit/chemspace.sdf.gz)
+* CHEMCENTRAL_LOADER_DIR - the directory with the files to load (e.g. for the Molport loader)
+* CHEMCENTRAL_LOADER_PATTERN - regex for the files to load where there are multiple files (e.g. for Molport)
-* CHEMCENTRAL_LIMIT - the number of records to load (default value is 0 which means load all records)
+* CHEMCENTRAL_LIMIT - the number of records to load for each file (default value is 0 which means load all records)
-* CHEMCENTRAL_REPORTING_CHUNK - the frequency to report loading (default apprpopriate to the typical size of the dataset)
+* CHEMCENTRAL_REPORTING_CHUNK - the frequency to report loading (default appropriate to the typical size of the dataset)
 * CHEMCENTRAL_ALIAS - an optional alias for the table so that it can be accessed using a symbolic name e.g. chembl_latest

 For testing set the loadOnly property to restrict the number of structures to load.
 Reset this to zero to load the